Distributed Event-Triggered Control for Asymptotic Synchronization of Dynamical Networks: Event-Triggered Control

-where $e_i(t)=\hat x_i(t)-x_i(t)$ (or $e_i(t)=x_i(t_{k_i})-x_i(t)$ for networks with no estimators), and $c_0\geq0$, $c_1\geq0$, $\gamma>0$ are three design parameters.
-Only bounded synchronization can be achieved under ETR \eqref{etr_det} with $c_0\neq 0$ which is the case extensively studied in the literature, i.e., $c_0>0$ and $c_1=0$ (see \cite{ODemir_adhs_2012, zhu_auto_2014} for examples).
-Our ETR \eqref{detre_dwell} achieves asymptotic synchronization by introducing $\|\hat z_i\|$.
-The term $\|\hat z_i\|$ updated by $x_j(t_{k_j})$ estimates synchronization errors between neighbours continuously, and thus provides each node useful information for determining its sampling times.
-Therefore, the proposed ETR can reduce the sampling times significantly, in particular for cases where $\|\hat z_i\|$ is large (see the example in Section 4 for details). \end{remark}
+where $c_0\geq0$, $c_1\geq0$, $\gamma>0$ are three design parameters.
+Obviously, ETR \eqref{etr_det} only depends on local information from node $i$ itself, and asymptotic synchronization can be achieved only when $c_0=0$.
+In our paper, we introduce $\|\hat z_i\|$ into the proposed ETR \eqref{detre_dwell}.
+The term $\|\hat z_i\|$ updated by $x_j(t_{k_j})$ estimates the synchronization errors between neighbours continuously, and thus provides each node useful information for determining its sampling times.
+Therefore, the proposed ETR can reduce the sampling times significantly, in particular for cases where $\|\hat z_i\|$ is large (see the example in Section 4 for details).
+Further, it is shown in \cite{Tliu_necsys13} that a similar distributed ETR as \eqref{detre_dwell} but with an exponential term $c_1\text{e}^{-\gamma t}$ can also guarantee asymptotic synchronization.
+However, this paper replaces the exponential term by a dwell time which can be implemented easily in practice.
+Such a $\tau^*$ gives an upper bound for the designed ETR \eqref{detre_dwell}, and therefore, a modified ETR with $0<\tau_i^*\leq\tau^*$ can also synchronize the network without Zeno behaviours. \end{remark}

 \begin{remark} To simplify notations, this paper only considers the case where $u_i$ is a scalar.
 However, the obtained results can extend to multiple-input case directly.
 It is pointed out in \cite{heemels_tac} that the joint design of the controller and event-triggering rule is a hard problem.
 However, we can select any control gain $K$ to synchronizes the continuous-time network \eqref{continuous_m}, i.e., to stabilize $(H, \lambda_i B)$, $i=2,\dots,N$ simultaneously.
 It can be selected by solving a group of linear matrix inequalities.
-Further, it is shown in \cite{Tliu_necsys13} that a similar distributed ETR as \eqref{detre_dwell} but with exponential term $c_1\text{e}^{-\gamma t}$ can also guarantees asymptotic synchronization.
-However, this paper replaces the exponential term by dwell time term which can be implemented easily in practice.
-Such a $\tau^*$ gives an upper bound for the designed ETR \eqref{detre_dwell}, and therefore, a modified ETR with $0<\tau_i^*\leq\tau^*$ can also synchronize the network without Zeno behaviours. \end{remark}
+Moreover, a periodic ETC method was proposed to stabilize linear systems in \cite{heemels_tac} where the triggering condition was verified periodically.
+In the paper, we do not check the event-triggering condition in the time interval $[t_{k_i}, t_{k_i}+\tau^*)$, but check the condition continuously during the period $[t_{k_i}+\tau^*, t_{k_i+1})$.
+It is of great interest to study asymptotic synchronization by using periodic ETC and one-directional communications. \end{remark}